andychuong/collabcanvas/README.md

   - Integrated in footer with gray theme matching app design
   - See [AI_CHAT_GUIDE.md](./AI_CHAT_GUIDE.md) for detailed usage

-- **Authentication & User Management**
+- **Authentication & Group-Based Collaboration**
-  - User registration and login system
+  - User registration and login with group names
+  - Team-based workspaces - each group has its own isolated canvas
-  - Secure session management
+  - Secure session management with Firebase Authentication
-  - User profiles with unique identifiers
+  - User profiles with unique identifiers and colors
   - Pastel color assignment for each user
   - User bubbles with grey borders and black initials
+  - Group name displayed in toolbar header

 - **Interactive Canvas**
   - Large workspace (5000x5000 virtual space with boundary clamping)